Welcome to Master's Programme in Nuclear Security

 Lecturers are highly experienced experts from Bulgaria and international organisations and universities.

-Duration of the Programme is 2 years (four semesters).
-The Academic Year starts in October.
+Duration of the Programme is 1,5 years ( three semesters).
+The Academic Year starts in February.

 3/22/2016 8:18:55 PM